j13huang/acten/README.md

-# acten
+# visions
-daily planning app to help break down tasks to reach activation energy
+daily planning app to help break down goals and tasks to reach activation energy

 expo and react-native